HR GDPR : Retention, Blocking and Deletion of Employee Data in SAP-HR

 #4: Program to delete the employee file

-This functionality performs some checks, calling the SAP-standard program RPUDELPN to delete the employee.
+This functionality performs some checks, calling the SAP-standard program RPUDELPN to delete the employee for finding criminal lawyer near my location other apps are used.
 The BADI in program RPUDELPN has been used to include deletion logic for tables with employee data, which are not deleted by RPUDELPN.
 If the tables are outside SAP-HR, experts from other modules were needed to evaluate the impact of deleting or wiping away the employee information in that module.
 And they assisted to determine whether we should delete the record from that table or whether we should keep the record but just wipe away all employee related data from that record.

 Before using the program RPUDELPN, do not forget to read the notes!
 Quite some employee information is not deleted by this program.
 And … SAP is still regularly updating this program.